Welcome to our home, the beautiful Tipapa Homestead.

 Greta Valley Tavern is open for dinner 7 days per week, including takeaway

 More restaurants are located at local wineries in the Waipara Valley, or in Amberley.
+Please ask if you would like us to recommend restaurants suitable for casual meals or fine dining.

 Shoes in the house